gotchoices/ChipSync/doc/cluster.md

 ## Spoke voting consensus algorithm

 The goal of this algorithm is to affect a transaction and have all nodes eventually converge on the result, and to do this with good performance in the normal case.
 The algorithm consists of the following elements:
-* Participant - a node that is participating in the transaction; promises from all participants is required in order to transact
+* **Participant** - a node that is participating in the transaction; promises from all participants is required in order to transact
-* Referee - a node which votes on the commitment of the transaction.
+* **Referee** - a node which votes on the commitment of the transaction.
 The relationship between referee nodes and participant ones is orthogonal, though may be policy constrained.
-* Listener - a node which is sent a record of the transaction.
+* **Listener** - a node which is sent a record of the transaction.
 No guarantees of receipt are made.
-* Replica - a listener which may also be capable to recalling received transactions
+* **Replica** - a listener which may also be capable to recalling received transactions

 Other terms:
-* Payload - the body of the transaction
+* **Payload** - the body of the transaction
-* Plan - a description of the node topology of the transaction and the relationahip between elements
+* **Topology** - a description of the nodes involved in the transaction and the relationships between them
-* Record - A data structure containing the transaction's payload, it's plan, and signature state
+* **Record** - A data structure containing the transaction's payload, it's topology, and signature state

 ## Phases

+0. Discovery - the search for or creation of the topology is not the domain of this library.
+See [ChipNet](https://github.com/gotchoices/ChipNet) for an example route discovery mechanism.

-1. Promise – An all-or-nothing decision by the participants to join the transaction.
+1. **Promise** – An all-or-nothing decision by the participants to join the transaction.
 This entails affixing a digital signature of the plan and payload.
-Each promise signature is independant of the others and may be added in any order.
+Each promise signature is independent of the others and may be added in any order.

-1. Commit - One or more referee nodes vote to commit, or after a timeout, void the fully promised transaction.
-A majority of commit or void votes constitutes a tentative consensus, and will be honored by all nodes who receive such a record
+2. **Commit** - Some number of referee nodes vote to commit, or after a timeout, to void the fully promised transaction.
+A majority of commit or void votes constitutes a pending consensus, and will be honored by all nodes who receive such a record

-1. Consensus - dissemenation of commitment record information between referees and back to participants.
-Agreement is rule based; the record itself represents the final status of the transaction.
+3. **Consensus** - dissemination of commitment record information between referees and back to participants.
+Agreement is rule based (pre-existing rules for even-numbered ties, etc.); the record itself represents the final status of the transaction.

-## Discovery Phase

-...

 ## Promise Phase

 All participants agree to the terms and allocate their resources.
 Agreement is in the form of a digital signature of the plan and terms, at which point changes are locked in.
 All nodes can validate a given participant's signature using its public key.

 <p align="center"><img src="figures/promise-start.png" width="500" title="Promise initiation"></p>

-* Originator validates and adds own promise signature and sends in both directions
+* Originator validates and adds own promise signature and sends in reachable directions (both in a ring)
   * Each participant also adds own promise and forwards

 * Each participant validates the record, including